 Pass Jelly forward

-Eli Barbary - Bristol Jelly organiserSo Eli Barbary, whose day job is providing business and personal support for creative professionals, became the new Jelly organiser in Bristol.
+So Eli Barbary, whose day job was providing business and personal support for creative professionals, became the new event organiser in Bristol, saying:

-Jelly has been a lifeline to me since I started a home-based business and I know there are many other home workers who feel the same.
-I decided to take the reins from Lee for several reasons; the most important being that I feel it’s crucial to have some sort of one-stop coworking organisation, especially in an entrepreneurial city like Bristol.
+I decided to take the reins from Lee for several reasons.
+The most important being that I feel it’s crucial to have some sort of one-stop coworking organisation, especially in an entrepreneurial city like Bristol.

-Also I love meeting new people and helping to bring like-minded individuals together.
-Attending a Jelly is the perfect way to meet people in an informal way and combat the isolation that so often occurs when you work alone and from home.’
+‘Also I love meeting new people and helping to bring like-minded individuals together.
+Attending an event is the perfect way to meet people in an informal way and combat the isolation that so often occurs when you work alone and from home.’

 Enjoyed this and want to know more?
 Try -

-Coworking for home workers and freelancers
+Coworking for home workers and freelancers.